The Syn: Psychedelic period

 John Painter was replaced by Peter Banks and Martyn Adelman was replaced by Icelandic drummer Gunnar Jökull Hákonarson (born 13 May 1949, Reykjavík, Iceland; died 22 September 2001) usually referred to as Gunnar Jökull or Jökullinn (literally meaning Jökull "glacier").
 The band also hired a new manager, Peter Huggett, former bass player with Lonnie Donegan.
 Huggett was later replaced by Kenny Bell as manager.

 The band moved away from R&B covers and started writing their own material, led by Jackman and Nardelli.
 Reflecting the musical changes going on around them, they became more influenced by psychedelic music.
 They released two singles titled Created by Clive (b/w Grounded) and Flowerman (b/w 14 Hour Technicolour Dream) in 1967.
+Music journalist Phil Smee has placed the Syn's "Grounded" in his top 50 freakbeat tracks, a retrospective label describing intense and raw music in the transition from British beat and rhythm and blues to psychedelia.

 In 1967, they played in support of The Jimi Hendrix Experience at the Marquee Club in London, attended by many notable rock musicians (including The Beatles) that introduced Hendrix to the music world.
 The Syn went on to have a long-running residency at the club, supporting bands including Pink Floyd, The Moody Blues, Cat Stevens and Procol Harum before establishing their own weekly headline night at which they launched their Gangster and Flowerman rock operas.

 Later line-ups saw a number of different drummers play after Hákonarson returned to Iceland.